mackron/dr_libs/README.md

 - dr_audio: A simple library for audio playback and recording.
 Very incomplete and work-in-progress.
 - dr_wav: A simple library for reading audio data from .wav files.
-- dr_flac: A placeholder library for reading audio data from FLAC files.
-This is not implemented yet.
+- dr_flac: A simple library for decoding FLAC files.
 - dr_2d: A work-in-progress library for drawing 2D graphics.
 - dr_mtl: A compiler for materials for use in graphics software.
 Takes a material file (such as Wavefront MTL files), compiles it into an intermediate bytecode representation,